Strongly Coupled Dark Energy Cosmologies yielding large mass Primordial Black Holes: Introduction

 \section{Introduction}

-The relevance of a cosmic scalar field $\Phi$, coupled to Dark Matter (DM), was envisaged even before SNIa Hubble diagrams (\cite{riess,perlmutter}) forced us to conform with the existence of Dark Energy (DE).
+The possible relevance of a cosmic scalar field $\Phi$, coupled to Dark Matter (DM), was envisaged even before SNIa Hubble diagrams (\cite{riess,perlmutter}) forced us to conform with the existence of Dark Energy (DE).
 The option of DE being such self--interacting scalar field $\Phi$ was then widely explored.
-As first outined by \cite{wetterich}, \cite{amendola2000} and \cite{amendola2002}, it could ease some \LCDM conundrums, also allowing DE to be a substantial cosmic component through all the matter--dominated era.
+As first outlined by \cite{wetterich}, \cite{amendola2000} and \cite{amendola2002}, it could ease some \LCDM conundrums, also allowing DE to be a substantial cosmic component through the whole matter--dominated era.

-Their approach however required a specific self--interaction potential shape $V(\Phi)$, including specific parameters.
-In turn, no initial conditions for $\Phi$ needed to be specifed, when using tracking potentials (\cite{Steinhardt}, see also \cite{ratrapeebles}, \cite{wetterich} , \cite{SUGRA}).
+Their approach however required a self--interaction potential $V(\Phi)$, including specific parameters.
+In turn, no initial conditions for $\Phi$ needed to be specified, when using tracking potentials (\cite{Steinhardt}, see also \cite{ratrapeebles}, \cite{wetterich} , \cite{SUGRA}).

-The \LCDM option however prevailed as, in spite of the arbitrariness in $V(\Phi)$ choice and the new parameter(s) included, no improvement was found in data fitting.
-The option of \LCDM being unadequate to fit (new) data was then tested just by allowing for its state parameter $w \neq -1$ or a first degree polynomial $w = w_0 + w_a(1-a)$ (\cite{linder}).
-Here $a$ is the scale factor.
+The \LCDM option however prevailed as, in spite of the extra parameter(s) in $V(\Phi)$ expressions, data fitting did not improve.
+The option of \LCDM being inadequate to fit (new) data was then explored just by testing a DE state parameter $w \neq -1$ or being a first degree polynomial $w = w_0 + w_a(1-a)$ (\cite{linder}).

 A $\Phi$--DM interaction was then discussed, in a fully different context, by \cite{blvs}.
-Instead of dealing with the contemporary world or its eve, they suggested its significance through the radiative era.
-Uncoupled DM and kinetic--$\Phi$ densities would then scale as $\rho_{co} \propto a^{-3}$ and $\rho_\Phi \propto a^{-6}$.
-A suitable energy flow from coupled DM (coDM) to $\Phi$, could however allow both densities to scale as $a^{-4}$, so keeping them a constant fraction of the radiative cosmic content, and allowing for a primeval Conformally Invariant (CI) expansion regime. \cite{blvs} then showed that such regime is not only possible, but is a cosmic attractor.
+Instead of displaying its main action in ``recent'' times, they supposed it to modify the radiative era.
+Uncoupled DM and kinetic--$\Phi$ densities would then scale $\propto a^{-3}$ and $a^{-6}$.
+A suitable energy flow from coupled DM (coDM, a spinor field $\psi$) to $\Phi$, however allows for both densities to be $\propto a^{-4}$, so keeping them a constant fraction of the radiative cosmic content, and allowing for a primeval Conformally Invariant (CI) expansion. \cite{blvs} then verified that such regime is not only possible, but is a cosmic attractor. $\Phi$ could be a scalar field involved in inflation while, at low $z$, it will safely become DE.

+Before discussing the successive work on fluctuation evolution, let us then soon outline the main point made by this paper: without {\it ad--hoc} assumptions, this kind of cosmologies allows for the formation of large mass Primordial Black Holes (PBH), {\it when the mass $m_H,$ acquired by the $\psi$ field at the higgs scale, becomes dominant}.
+PBH average mass is given by the expression